Coast Guard taps cellphone location data to speed searches

 The system doesn't take the place of a VHF radio, which remains the best way of communicating in an emergency, she said.
 The system only works if mariners have enabled the location services on their phones, the Coast Guard said.
 Depending on the cellphone service, i911 can determine locations of distressed mariners from up to 15 to 20 nautical miles (28 to 37 kilometers) offshore.

-During the pilot period, more than 38,000 search and rescues across the contiguous United States were analyzed, and 89 per cent took place within 20 nautical miles of shore.
+During the pilot period, more than 38,000 search and rescues across the contiguous United States were analyzed, and 89% took place within 20 nautical miles of shore.

 - READ MORE ON: